hodgettsp/cesR/README.md

 * lr_bef: where the respodent identifies on the political spectrum; asked before party identification questions
 * lr_aft: where the respondent identifies on the political spectrum; asked after party identification questions
 * religion: religion of respondent
-* sexuality: sexual identity
+* sexuality_selected: sexual identity
-* sexuality_other: sexual identity; written answers
+* sexuality_text: sexual identity; written answers
 * language_eng: language learned as child and still understand; selected response English
 * language_fr: language learned as a child and still understand; selected response French
 * language_abgl: langauge learned as a child and still understand; specified Aboriginal language